Ebro007/DS340W-SP25_Plant-Disease-Classification/README.md

 The configs and the models were changed, with some testing done to start the transfer learning process and familiarize ourselves with the feature extractions mentioned in parent paper 1.

-If dataset is already processed, skip ahead to step 4.
-When using straight from the repository the dataset will be processed and mapped in 'Tomato-Merged'.

 1. Modify merge_and_standardize_datasets.py to include paths to included datasets.
 There are siz datasets currently selected, but you can modify the 'datasets_list' to include a new name and path to the dataset of images separated by labeled folder for each class of disease.
 New classes can also be added by including them in the list of 'allowed_categories'.

 2. Next, you must run bad_image.py to ensure all image paths are real and no images are corrupted.